-The best high schools in Burlington are not that easy to gauge.
+The best high schools in Burlington can be challenging to gauge.
 The way many parents do it is by planning to attend high schools that have very-good-to-excellent pass-rates on the EQAO test scores the Ontario government publishes every year for all publicly-funded schools in the province.
 Others simply rely on the SUSI Rankings to at least get a decent sense of what the best high schools in Burlington might be.

-However, as Real Estate People who know a thing or two about schools, we strongly feel that there is a problem with making a determination about the “best” high schools in Burlington based solely on EQAO pass-rates.
+However, as Real Estate professionals who have a specialty in schools, we strongly feel that there is a problem with making a determination about the “best” high schools in Burlington based solely on EQAO pass-rates.
 These test scores only emanate from Grade 9 and Grade 10 students… some who have attended the high school for only half a year!
-I wonder: How can you make a correct overall assessment of a high school based on these results alone??
+We wonder: How can you make a correct overall assessment of a high school based on these results alone??
 The answer is: You cannot, and you really should not.

 What could be just as a determining of a factor are the programs or clubs offered by each secondary school.
-Programs can be seen to work just as well as clubs in a secondary school to hopefully keep teenagers focused and out of trouble, and we have a full list of these programs available for our clients (they can be difficult to find at times on school board websites).
+Programs & clubs have be seen to work very well in a secondary school to keep teenagers both focused and out of trouble, and we strongly recommend that these factors be considered.

-However, what the EQAO pass-rates are likely telling us is the general level of education of the incoming student population, and that has been a worthwhile concern for my clients, as well.
+However, what the EQAO pass-rates are likely telling us is what the level of education of the incoming student population is generally, and that has been a worthwhile concern for my clients, as well.

 This is part of the reason why we created the SUSI Rankings, which for high schools in Burlington involves heavy research into a school’s consistency in EQAO pass-rates over the years.

-There are currently 7 public high schools in Burlington, and I have ranked them all – these are only the ones in the Top 5.
+These are the Top 5 public high schools in the Burlington area, and our ranking formula has determined this particular order.
 However, please note that every high school will have its deficiencies and faults, just as every one of them will have glories and inspirations.

 Searching for Real Estate in Burlington High School Districts